magenta-cuda/search-widget-for-types/readme.txt

 6. A Sample Table of Post

 == Changelog ==
+= 1.0 =
+* The front-end re-written as a single-page web application using a Backbone.js Model-View-Presenter - you can select either classic mode or backbone mode.
+* You can specify your own Underscore.js template to customize the displayed results - see stcfw-search-results-template.php.

 = 0.5.1 =
 * The gallery of featured thumbnail images supports mouse-over popups implemented by a Backbone.js view using a optionally user supplied Underscore.js template.
 = 0.5 =